rr-wfm/MSBuild.Sdk.SqlProj/README.md

 You can also build your own rules.
 For an example of how to build a custom rule, see [this blog post](https://erikej.github.io/dacfx/dotnet/2024/04/04/dacfx-rules.html).

-To publish your own custom rules, pack your rule .dll in a NuGet package as shown in the rule project file [here](https://github.com/ErikEJ/SqlServer.Rules/blob/master/SqlServer.Rules/SqlServer.Rules.csproj).
+To publish your own custom rules, pack your rule .dll in a NuGet package as shown in this rule project file [from GitHub](https://github.com/ErikEJ/SqlServer.Rules/blob/master/SqlServer.Rules/SqlServer.Rules.csproj).

 We know of the following public rules NuGet packages, that you can add to your project.